-The process took three or four months as I attended several on-site visits and discovery days with a lot of generous people willing to talk to me about the pluses and minuses of their business models.
+The process took three or four months as I attended several on-site visits and discovery days.
+A lot of generous people were willing to talk to me about the pluses and minuses of their business models.
 At one point I was dangerously close to pulling the trigger on a lawn care business in Texas.
 Then, as I was jogging one afternoon it hit me: that particular business was essentially about killing things—particularly insects.

 That was an instance of me actually hearing my inner voice and paying attention.
 There have been a few others, but, as I say, it is generally easier to be distracted than it is to be attentive to your inner voice.

-Please reflect on this, and if you would like to explore, please reach out to the Barrett Group.
+Please reflect on this and your inner voice, and if you would like to explore, please reach out to the Barrett Group.

 The Barrett Group